princeton-nlp/Collie/README.md

 ## Overview

 There are two main ways to use COLLIE:
-1. Use the [COLLIE-v1 dataset](#collie-v1-dataset) to run your methods and compare to the ones reported in the paper;
+1. Use the [COLLIE-v1 dataset](#collie-v1-dataset) to run your methods and compare to the ones reported in the paper
 2. Use the [COLLIE framework](#collie-framework-for-dataset-construction) to construct new/customed/harder constraints